WalletScrutiny/WalletScrutinyCom/_android/com.didi.message.md

 ---

+## App Description

 > DiDi the world's best instant messenger that provides real protection for correspondence.
 In our messenger you can encrypt the sent and received message.
-All the way to the recipient message is held in an encrypted form.

-It claims to be a:

-> DiDi-Chat Game Bitcoin Crypto Wallet blockchain

-But other than the title, there's no information about a wallet even the official website.
-It's a messaging app that's similar to discord.
+There wasn't that much information on the app description concerning the wallet.
+DiDi is mainly a messaging app that's similar to discord.

+## The Site

+On the homepage, DiDi has more information about the wallet, saying it has:

+> More flexible digital currency storage, flexible storage solution of iccbank custody and decentralized wallet，Multi-signature storage of funds, safer blockchain capital flow and settlement

+## The App

 We installed the app on a Samsung A11 phone and was able to locate the bitcoin wallet.
 The user terms of agreement can only be accessed by installing the app.
-We were able to generated QR code and BTC public address using the app.
-Curiously, its terms of agreement mentions in Section 7.3:

-> Managing digital tokens.
-You can add, keep or remove DiDi supported digital tokens from the DiDi operating interface (except ETH、BTC).
+There is the option to send and receive.
+Upon choosing to receive BTC, you are provided with a QR code and BTC address.

+## The Verdict

 There was no apparent method how to access the private keys and we weren't able to locate the source code for the app.
-Since it has a lot of functionalities for commercial purposes, we assume that it is a custodial app and hence, not verifiable.
+Since it has a lot of functionalities for commercial purposes, we assume that it is a **custodial** app and hence, **not verifiable.**